koloyyee/koloyyee/src/data/blog/end-of-2025.md

 Given the business nature of the application, I now realize Angular would have been a better fit—it is SaaS-friendly, secure, structured, and reduces "choice fatigue."
 This experience taught me that "popular" doesn't always mean "better."
 At least I avoided Next.js; just a few weeks after my co-op, several CVEs (Common Vulnerabilities and Exposures) were discovered in it.

-After my internships, I was retained by the startup.
-I learned a great deal about what a SaaS company needs beyond its main product, such as knowledge-base websites and automation.
+After my internships, I was not retained by the startup.
+But I learned a great deal about what a SaaS company needs beyond its main product, such as knowledge-base websites and automation.
 I also discovered a world beyond TypeScript, despite having used it for years.

 ## Clojure
 Clojure entered my life because of Java.
 During my time at Algonquin College, most of my courses were Java-based.
 While I think Java has improved significantly, I found certain aspects dissatisfying: the "shackles" of heavy typing, the endless getters and setters, and a Stream API that felt difficult to use.
 These frustrations, combined with the YouTube algorithm, led me to Rich Hickey’s talks: [Simple, made easy](https://youtu.be/SxdOUGdseq4?si=MKJSnCWwZ_Zc9mJY) and [Just use map](https://youtu.be/aSEQfqNYNAc?si=GHwKQ2Heg5xPkGQ5).
 They truly struck a chord with me..